Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Two Sequence Operations on the Elements of a Finite Set of Instances

-When an $\bVoidError$ instance $\voidError$ participates in the two types of sequential operations proposed in this paper, its $\CAL{I}$(3rd item) will perform the Cartesian product operation with other $\bOIE$ instances' $\CAL{I}$.
-Cause it is $\emptyset$, so the Cartesian product result is still $\emptyset$.
-No matter what filter is applied to $\emptyset$, the result is always $\emptyset$.
-Therefore, regardless of the type of sequential operators used, the $\CAL{F}$(2nd item) of result will be $\emptyset$, which in turn causes the $\CAL{F}$(3rd item) of the result to also be $\emptyset$.
-Consequently, the final result will inevitably be an $\bVoidError$ instance.
+When an $\bVoidError$ instance $\voidError$ participates in the two types of sequence operations proposed in this paper, its $\I$(3rd item) will perform the Cartesian product operation with other $\bOIE$ instances' $\I$. the result is still $\emptyset$.
+Therefore, regardless of the type of sequential operators used, the $\F$(2nd item) of result will be $\emptyset$, which in turn causes the $\I$(3rd item) of the result to also be $\emptyset$.
+Consequently, the final result will inevitably be an $\bVoidError$ instance. \fi